carbonintensityio/scheduler/CONTRIBUTING.md

 * No obvious duplication or dead code

 ### Logging Guidelines
+* All log entries must be made using the SLF4J logger.
+* Never log sensitive data, including personally identifiable information (PII) protected under GDPR, passwords, authentication tokens, or any other confidential information.
+Be mindful of the performance cost of logging:
-* Don't over-log: Avoid logging in tight loops or in situations that would produce excessive output
+* Don't over-log: Avoid logging in tight loops or in situations that would produce excessive output.
-* Log errors only once and avoid redundant logging
+* Log errors only once and avoid redundant logging.
-* All log entries must be made using the SLF4J logger
 * Use the appropriate log levels:
    * `DEBUG` – Internal details such as inputs or computed values.
    * `INFO` – Key events like "Scheduler started" or "Job completed".